mongibellili/QuantizedSystemSolver.jl/docs/src/examples/adr.md

 ![plot_adrcompare](../assets/img/adrBenchmarks.png)

-In addition order1 is compared against the ImplicitEuler with a reference solution using an absolute tolerance abstol = 10−12 and relative tolerance reltol = 10−8 using the solver Feagin14 (aRunge-Kutta method of order14) :
+In addition order1 is compared against the ImplicitEuler with a reference solution using an absolute tolerance abstol = 10−12 and relative tolerance reltol = 10−8 using the solver Feagin14 (a Runge-Kutta method of order14) :

 |Solver   | @btime  | Relative Error
 |---|---|---|